 Behind the scenes

 I always like to see what goes on behind the scenes.
 Beautiful camera work!
 Hats off to the crew!
-What you didn’t see on TV was that the Australian singer needed some help to get off her block, that in the middle of another country’s performance a screen was removed from the stage while the artist took a quick tour with the camera. and that some acts had backing singers backstage or at the side of the stage.
+What you didn’t see on TV was that the Australian singer needed some help to get off her block, that in the middle of another artist’s performance a screen was removed from the stage while he took a quick tour with the camera and that some acts had backing singers backstage or at the side of the stage.

-And how exciting was the scoring!
-Australia was my favorite.
-And I wouldn’t have mind another win for Sweden, because then they would be organizing the festival again next year.
+Australia was my favourite.
+And I wouldn’t have minded another win for Sweden, because then they would be organising the festival again next year.
 The winning song was not in my top 10.
 Our Belgian Laura can also be proud of her achievement!
 I was sitting just behind the Green Room and after the show, together with some other Belgians, I went over and congratulated her.

-Yes, I had said in advance that this was a once in a lifetime, but it was so much fun that I will definitely consider going again next time it’s organized in Sweden.
+Yes, I had said in advance that this was a once-in-a-lifetime, but it was so much fun that I will definitely consider going again next time it’s organised in Sweden.

 P.S.
 The day after felt strange.
 I later heard from a regular Eurovision-goer that I was probably suffering from a small PED: a post-Eurovision dip!
 But then again, there are worse places to suffer from a PED than Stockholm.